CamCove-Crichton/Whiskey-d_Away/README.md

 - Created a basic view to just return the rendered template, and added in a urls.py file to the home app, using the same layout from the project levels urls.py file as a shell
 - Created a url for the index.html template as home and included the home app urls in the project level urls
 - In the project level settings file, I updated the directories in the templates dictionary, as well as added the home app to the list of installed apps
+- Added the basic setup/layout for the index.html page as the home template

 ### Future Developments